fadendaten/ski_binding_calculator/README.md

 - O => 14
 - P => 15

-Therefore we can use the codes as array indexes in our yaml files.
+Therefore we can use the names of the codes as array indexes in the yaml files.

+### Feedback
+If you have questions or suggestions don't hesitate open an issue.